FerrAS

 CDR (Critical Design Review)

 The CDR marks a critical point in the development of FerrAS, as the review is accompanied by a design freeze.
-This freeze means that all experiment components and mechanical interfaces must be finalized by the time of the CDR presentation for the science and mechanics teams.
+For the science and mechanics teams, this freeze means that all experiment components and mechanical interfaces must be finalized by the time the CDR is presented.

 May 2023